pnovoa/iosoi/README.md

 #> S5  4  3  2     4   3.5 3.000000 3.000000 4.000000   0   0.4736842
 ```

-As noted, both outputs contain not only the original evaluation matrix,
+As noted, the output contains not only the original evaluation matrix,
 but also other columns related to intermediate steps of the method of
 Torres et al (2021).
 For instance, those columns with prefix `VE_`
 corresponds to the linear scoring of each solution at the extreme points
 of the feasible region induced by the preference order of the criteria.
 Columns `LB` and `UB` contain the lower and upper bounds of the values
 obtained in the `VE_` columns.
-The Boolean column `REF` identify
+The *Boolean* column `REF` identifies
 (with 1) the reference solution, that is, the one used to assess the
 rest of solutions.
-Finally, the last column (ie. `neutral` or
+Finally, the last column `neutral` contains the
-`poss_volume`) contains the overall assessment of the solutions.
-Note
+overall assessment for each solution.
+Note that only those with values
-that only those with values greater than $0$ were included.
-In the first
+greater than $0$ were included.
-case, only solutions `S1`, `S2`, `S4` and `S5` were selected, while in
-the second case all were included.

 To understand why solution S3 is left out in the approach of Torres et
 al.  (2021) `iosoi` allows to plot the intervals (ranges of possible